A. Overview of the Job Search Check-In Assignment

 If everything looks correct, click Deploy to launch the assignment.

-C. Share Assignment / Add Students
+C. Share Assignment / Add Students and Faculty Members

 Option 1: Share a direct link for Students to join the assignment.